Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Experiments and Results

 \subsection{MPC Experiments}

 Given the results presented above, we used the models NVPSA2-LD and NVPSA2-DD as dynamics predictor in a MPC controller to compare the performances of the best performing model trained with and without the physics-informed loss.
-In Figures \ref{fig:plots_noise_free} and \ref{fig:plots_noise} the solid lines represent the resulting trajectories when performing a rest-to-rest maneuver over 360 seconds with the model trained only with the data-driven loss (NVPSA2-DD) and both the data-driven and the physics-informed loss (NVPSA2-LD).

-Moreover, Figures \ref{fig:ape_dd} and \ref{fig:ape_ld} show the absolute performance error for the quaternion, the angular velocity of the satellite, and the velocities of the RWs.
+Comparing them with the two traditional MPC controllers introduced in Section \ref{sec:trad_mpc}.
+In Figure \ref{fig:traj_MPC_noise_est} we present the trajectories of 300 Monte Carlo simulations when performing rest-to-rest maneuvers over 360 seconds with the model trained only with the data-driven loss (NVPSA2-DD), both the data-driven and the physics-informed loss (NVPSA2-LD), and the two traditional MPC controllers.
+In these simulations we randomly changed the orbital position, the initial satellite attitude, as well as introduce parameter estimation errors for the satellite weight (up to 20\%) and for the satellite inertia matrix (up to 10\%).
+Moreover, state estimation was subject to a Guassian random noise of up to 3\% and the reaction wheels were subject to friction, as described in Section \ref{sec:eval_metrics_exp}.

-Additionally, in Figure \ref{fig:spe} we show the distributions of the Stability Performance Errors averaged over the 3 axes for all time steps after the completion of the maneuver.
-The boxplots were used to reduce the number of figures, while giving an indication of the different levels of stability of the two approaches.

-The results show that both models are able to reach the required state in about 50 seconds, but the model trained only with the data-driven loss is less stable, as can be seen both from the solid lines in figure \ref{fig:plots_noise_free} and from Figure \ref{fig:spe}, where the SPEs have consistently higher variance with respect to those of the physics-informed model NVPSA2-LD, which achieves an average absolute value of the SPE between 16.67\% and 42.86\% lower.